awsdocs/aws-security-hub-user-guide/doc_source/securityhub-internal-providers.md

 GuardDuty sends findings to Security Hub for all of the supported finding types\.
 New findings from GuardDuty are sent to Security Hub within 5 minutes\.
 Updates to findings are sent based on the **Updated findings** setting for Amazon EventBridge in GuardDuty settings\.
 When you generate GuardDuty sample findings using the GuardDuty **Settings** page, Security Hub receives the sample findings and omits the prefix '\[Sample\]' in the finding type\.
 For example, the sample finding type in GuardDuty "\[SAMPLE\] Recon:IAMUser/ResourcePermissions" is displayed as "Recon:IAMUser/ResourcePermissions” in Security Hub\.
-For more information about GuardDuty findings, see [Amazon GuardDuty findings](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_findings.html) in the *Amazon GuardDuty User Guide*\.
+For more information about the GuardDuty integration, see [Integration with AWS Security Hub](https://docs.aws.amazon.com/guardduty/latest/ug/securityhub-integration.html) in the *Amazon GuardDuty User Guide*\.

 **IAM Access Analyzer**  <a name="integration-iam-access-analyzer"></a>
 With IAM Access Analyzer, all findings are sent to Security Hub\.
 IAM Access Analyzer uses logic\-based reasoning to analyze resource\-based policies that are applied to supported resources in your account\.
 IAM Access Analyzer generates a finding when it detects a policy statement that allows an external principal access to a resource in your account\.
-To learn more, see [What is IAM Access Analyzer?](https://docs.aws.amazon.com/IAM/latest/UserGuide/what-is-access-analyzer.html) in the *IAM User Guide*\.
+To learn more, see [Integration with AWS Security Hub](https://docs.aws.amazon.com/IAM/latest/UserGuide/access-analyzer-securityhub-integration.html) in the *IAM User Guide*\.

 **Amazon Inspector**  <a name="integration-amazon-inspector"></a>
 Amazon Inspector sends Amazon Inspector findings to Security Hub that are generated through assessment runs for all supported rules packages\.
-For more information about Amazon Inspector rules packages and rules, see [Amazon Inspector rules packages and rules](https://docs.aws.amazon.com/inspector/latest/userguide/inspector_rule-packages.html) in the *Amazon Inspector User Guide*\.
+For more information about the integration, see [Integration with AWS Security Hub](https://docs.aws.amazon.com/inspector/latest/userguide/securityhub-integration.html) in the *Amazon Inspector User Guide*\.

 **Amazon Macie**  <a name="integration-amazon-macie"></a>
 A finding from Macie can indicate that there is a policy violation, or that sensitive data, such as personal identifying information \(PII\) and intellectual property, is present in the data that your organization stores in Amazon S3\.
-Macie only sends policy violation findings to Security Hub\.
-For more information, see [Amazon Macie findings](https://docs.aws.amazon.com/macie/latest/user/findings.html) in the *Amazon Macie User Guide*\.
+By default, Macie only sends policy violation findings to Security Hub\.
+You can also configure the integration to send sensitive data findings to Security Hub\.
+For more information, see [Amazon Macie integration with AWS Security Hub](https://docs.aws.amazon.com/macie/latest/user/securityhub-integration.html) in the *Amazon Macie User Guide*\.
 Security Hub can also receive findings from Macie Classic\.
 Macie Classic sends basic and custom findings to Macie from the **S3 bucket properties** and **S3 objects** indices\.
 Macie Classic does not send data classifications, or findings from the **CloudTrail data** index\.
 For more information, see [Locating and analyzing Macie Classic alerts](https://docs.aws.amazon.com/macie/latest/userguide/macie-alerts.html#macie-alert-working-locate) in the *Amazon Macie Classic User Guide*\.